Honor Titus: Music

-Cerebral Ballzy formed in Brooklyn, New York, in 2009 and disbanded in 2015.
+Titus formed a band in Brooklyn, New York, in 2009 which disbanded in 2015.
 Their sound was influenced by 1980s punk music.
-Fronted by Titus, the band consisted of Mel Honore (bass), Jason Bannon (guitar) and Tom Kogut (drums).
 Cerebral Ballzy have released two full-length records which received international acclaim.
 Their second full-length record, Jaded & Faded, was produced by Dave Sitek and released on Julian Casablancas' Cult Records on June 16, 2015.
 The record received strong reviews, most notably from NME, where Titus and Casablancas shared a cover for their "Heroes" issue in March 2014.
 The band shared the stage with top artists including The Strokes, Black Flag, Black Lips and OFF!
 They also headlined the Monster NME Radar Tour in 2013.

 Titus's musical influences include Jesus and Mary Chain, The Stone Roses, Beat generation writers, French existentialists such as Genet and Céline, and nineteenth-century French poets such as Rimbaud.
 He credits Siouxsie Sioux, early-eighties Robert Smith, Johnny Marr, Richard Hell, Johnny Thunders, Tom Verlaine, and Lou Reed as personal style icons.

 Poetry

 Titus has performed original poetry throughout small clubs in New York, as well as on BBC Radio 1.
-The 405 exclusively premiered a video featuring Titus reading a selection of his poetry on June 2, 2014.